JamesHuJC/fuwariCOPY/src/content/posts/Poetry/TheCostOfScience.md

 > Just the light poluted nights, where nuclear fussion shimmers.

 Light polution is becomming worse, and a lot of people in the next generation might not even see stars for their entire life.
 Inspired by a video I saw.
-Star=Nuclear fussion.
+Before, we didn't know a lot about stars.
+The tales about them could have been true.
+There were a lot more possibilities.
+But now we know: Stars are just nuclear fussion.
 The word shimmer is choosen because of light polution.